xjning03/CPT113_Group42_Hackathon2/README.md

 3. Screenshot 3
 - Each chapter consists of two scenes.
 - Two player take turn to choose their preferred actions.
-- They have three options to choose from for each scene.
+- They have three options to choose from for each scene ('A', 'B' or 'C')

 ![Hackathon3](Hackathon3.png)